 Finding the most appropriate equipment to suit client needs is of upmost importance to OTs and Physios.
 With many similar products on the market, it can be difficult to get an in-depth understanding of how products differ to determine the best option.

 We understand this struggle and want to streamline this process as much as possible.
 That's why we have created our Lifter Comparison Resource which takes a deep dive into our core range of floor hoists and Lifters.

-Every dimension of each lifter is included on the one-page PDF including the standout features.
+The dimensions of each lifter are included on the one-page PDF including the standout features.
 Print it off and take with you to appointments or use online to simplify your research process.

 Now let's dive a little deeper.
 We were interested to see how one of our top selling products, the Oxford Presence, compares to other, seemingly similar products on the market.